4-DMAPandSadness/EfsTA/User Guide.md

 - *Model 8* A -> B ; B -> C ; B -> D

 After selecting a model the lifetimes for the species need to be set.
 For each transition or "->" there has to be one lifetime.
 So for Model 3 four lifetimes are required.
+By pressing ENTER a radiobutton for each lifetime will appear below the textfield and the lifetimes can be set fixed so that they wont be changed during the optimization process.
 Optionally for each of these lifetimes bounds can be set, so that during the optimization the values stay inside of a certain interval.
 If for example there are three lifetimes but the last one should never go below 200 the input for the lower bounds would be ",,200".
 Since the first two lifetimes don't need a lower limit they will be left empty and separated by a comma.
 The same goes for the input of the upper bounds.
+Another optional feature for the GTA is that the concentration for each species can be set.
+Typically only one species exists after irradiation which will get a concentration of one and all other following species will get a concentration of zero.
+If this does not apply, the concentrations can be set by providing a list of concentrations for each species separated by commas.

 **Custom Models**

 Should the eight provided models not suffice the option "Custom Model" can be selected.
-This option allows the user to input their own kinetic model just by providing the program with a "reaction equation".
+This option allows the user to input their own kinetic model by simply providing the program with a "reaction equation".
 The input for the equation should look as follows.

 The custom models are limited to a maximum of 26 species.
 Each species needs to be denoted with a capital letter from A to Z. If one species decays back to the ground state the non capital letter v (for void) may be used.
 A decay into the ground state only has to be declared once per species.
 The equation can be written with arrows (A->B->C->v) or for faster input without the arrows (ABCv).
-The important thing is to keep them in the order of the transitions.
+The important thing is to keep them in the order of the transitions and not to mix arrows and no-arrow inputs.
 The letters need to be selected in alphabetical order.
-For example if there are only the species the letters used need to be A,B and C **not** F,X and Q. For branching or transitions back to previos species start a new subequation by separation with a ";".
+For example if there are only three species the letters used need to be A,B and C **not** F,X and Q. For branching or transitions back to previos species start a new subequation by separation with a ";".
 For example given the following transitions:

 <p align="center">
 <img src="/images/tooltips/reaction example.png" width="30%"/>